 1. What’s in it for the employee

-First things first, notifications only work for employees who have successfully downloaded your employee app, so continually push registration messages through other channels to keep driving uptake.
+First things first, notifications only work for employees who have successfully downloaded your employee engagement mobile app, so continually push registration messages through other channels to keep driving uptake.

-Getting your employees into the habit of using your app regularly is a process – one that starts withdrawing them in using content that’s most relevant to them and building trust by linking positive content with messages from leadership, for example.
-One of our clients has found this approach to be particularly effective, and the analytics show that messages from leadership are now the most popular content on their app.
+Getting your employees into the habit of using your employee engagement software regularly is a process – one that starts withdrawing them in using content that’s most relevant to them and building trust by linking positive content with messages from leadership, for example.
+One of our clients has found this approach to be particularly effective, and the analytics show that messages from leadership are now the most popular content on their employee engagement app.

 “Smart pings (notifications) are three things: timely, personal and actionable.”